Cleanliness and log-characteristic cycles for vector bundles with flat connections: Abstract

 \section{Abstract}

-Let $X$ be a proper smooth algebraic variety over a field $k$ of characteristic zero and let $D$ be a divisor with strict simple normal crossings.
-For $M$ a vector bundle over $X-D$ with a flat connection having possible irregular singularities along $D$, we define a cleanness condition which says that the singularities are controlled by the ones along the generic points of $D$.
-When this condition is satisfied, we compute explicitly the associated logarithmic characteristic cycle.
-As a corollary of a log-variant of Kashiwara-Dubson formula, we obtain the Euler characteristic of the de Rham cohomology of the vector bundle.
+Let $X$ be a proper smooth algebraic variety over a field $k$ of characteristic zero and let $D$ be a divisor with simple normal crossings.
+Let $M$ be a vector bundle over $X-D$ equipped with a flat connection with possible irregular singularities along $D$.
+We define a cleanliness condition which roughly says that the singularities of the connection are controlled by the singularities at the generic points of $D$.
+When this condition is satisfied, we compute explicitly the associated log-characteristic cycle, and relate it to the so-called refined irregularities.
+As a corollary of a log-variant of Kashiwara-Dubson formula, we obtain the Euler characteristic of the de Rham cohomology of the vector bundle, under a mild technical hypothesis on $M$.